 Few put copyright at the top of their list of must-haves in contract negotiations.
 Fewer register documents for copyright protection.
-Copyright protections under current law exist for you and Practice Coach explains more:
+Copyright protections under current law exist for you and LegaLine explains more:

 A lofty notion or important inclusion?

 Copyright seems like a rather lofty notion.
 Few put copyright at the top of their list of must-haves in contract negotiations.
 Even fewer take time to register their documents for copyright protection.
 It is important for you to be aware you do have copyright protections under current law.
 Copyright inclusion can come in handy not only as leverage, but also as a risk management tool should a fee dispute arise.
 Regrettably, many design professionals give away their rights vis-à-vis their contracts without a full appreciation of the implications of their actions.

 Copyright statutes have been in the books since the 1700s.
 The Copyright Act (Title 17 of the US Code) provides useful protection applicable to your practice by including pictorial, graphic and sculptural works, as well as architectural works, as examples of copyrightable materials.
 Architectural works include drawings, models and the structure itself.
 “Arrangement of spaces and elements” are protected, but not “individual standard features.”
 Ensuring your architectural works are registered creates a public record of the registration and is essential in an infringement action.
 This process takes about 30 minutes and $30 to complete.
 But even if you do not register your works, they are still protected unless you give those rights away by contract.